rails/rails/guides/source/4_0_release_notes.md

 *   `mysql` and `mysql2` connections will set `SQL_MODE=STRICT_ALL_TABLES` by default to avoid silent data loss.
 This can be disabled by specifying `strict: false` in `config/database.yml`.

-*   Added default order to `ActiveRecord::Base#first` to assure consistent results among diferent database engines.
+*   Added default order to `ActiveRecord::Base#first` to assure consistent results among different database engines.
 Introduced `ActiveRecord::Base#take` as a replacement to the old behavior.

 *   Added an `:index` option to automatically create indexes for `references` and `belongs_to` statements in migrations.
 This can be either a boolean or a hash that is identical to options available to the `add_index` method: